richardsonlima/antnet/README.md

 AntNet Algorithm - Ant-based routing in networks

 Antnet for NS2.34
-Antnet implementation for ns2.34 based on the version for ns2.33 by Richardson Lima description available at http://antnet.wordpress.com
+Antnet implementation for ns2.34 based on the version for ns2.33 by Richardson Lima description available at http://antnetalgorithm.blogspot.com.br and http://antnet.wordpress.com

 Matthew Orlinski at orlinskm@cs.man.ac.uk and Richardson Lima at richardsonlimasurfjiujitsu@gmail.com with suggestions/improvements